jangwoopark/exercises-python/hex-color/README.md

 #fffabg
 #abcf
 #12365erff
-You are given

-lines of CSS code.
+You are given N lines of CSS code.
 Your task is to print all valid Hex Color Codes, in order of their occurrence from top to bottom.
 CSS Code Pattern
 Selector
 {